drogoganor/TextRender/README.md

 # TextRender for Veldrid

-A simple text rendering library for the [Veldrid](https://github.com/mellinoe/veldrid) library and .NET Core.
+A WIP simple text rendering library for the [Veldrid](https://github.com/mellinoe/veldrid) library and .NET Core.

 ![Preview](https://github.com/drogoganor/TextRender/blob/master/images/Example.png)

+## About

+This library is intended more as a tech demo of font rendering using Veldrid than for any serious use in your application.
+It's only been tested on Windows.
+Veldrid already supports a full user interface using [dear ImGui](https://github.com/ocornut/imgui) which I would recommend for your text rendering needs.

+TextRender generates text on the CPU using [SixLabors](https://github.com/SixLabors) libraries (MIT).
+Text is rendered in an orthographic projection (2D).

+Veldrid font texture generation thanks to [OpenSAGE](https://github.com/OpenSAGE/OpenSAGE) TextCache and ResourcePool classes (LGPL-3.0).

+Shaders are included in the TextRender.Veldrid library as embedded resources.
+They can be compiled separately using the TextRender.Veldrid.Resources project.

 TextRender is available on NuGet:

 [![NuGet](https://img.shields.io/nuget/v/TextRender.Veldrid.svg)](https://www.nuget.org/packages/TextRender.Veldrid)

-## About

-Generates text on the CPU using [SixLabors](https://github.com/SixLabors) libraries.
-Renders text using an orthographic projection (2D).

-Veldrid font texture generation thanks to [OpenSAGE](https://github.com/OpenSAGE/OpenSAGE).

-Shaders are included in the TextRender.Veldrid library as embedded resources.
-They can be compiled separately using the TextRender.Veldrid.Shaders project.

 ## Basic usage